SpencerSedano/dcard-homework/README.md

 5. Deploy it</br>

 <h1>Project Story</h1>
-I wrote React.js many years ago.
-I had never wrote any Next.js until the day I decided to start this project to send my application for Frontend Summer Internship at Dcard.
+I had never wrote any line of Next.js until the day I decided to start this project to send my application for Frontend Summer Internship at Dcard.
 The Dcard assignment, I took it as a challenge and it really was a challenge.
 I looked into the Next.js documentation and started my project.
 After finishing the project, I hope that the Dcard team can review my project and get an interview.
 Thank you!